 Date:

-Dear Dr ,
+Dear Dr

 Your patient

-appropriate for are several questions seeking your opinion of whether it is to resume physical activity as previously recommended by the nave also attached a summary of contemporary recommendations of a physical activity program following various types of the hope this information might be useful for you.

-regarding resumption of LII r timely response, as we will not advise FE exercise interventions until we hear from you.
-If you have any ase do not hesitate to contact us.
+appropriate for are several questions seeking your opinion of whether it is to resume physical activity as previously recommended by the have also attached a summary of contemporary recommendations of a physical activity program following various types of e hope this information might be useful for you.
+If timely response, as we not advise IFE exercise interventions until we hear from you.
+If you have any ease do not hesitate to contact us.

 Sincerely,

-Yes No Yes No Yes No Resume prior unsupervised physical activity program Discontinue unsupervised physical activity program Modify physical activity program in the following manner:
+Yes No Resume prior unsupervised physical activity program Discontinue unsupervised physical activity program Modify physical activity program in the following manner:

 Signature of M.D.
 Date:

 Printed name of M.D.
-Phone #: ( )
+Phone #: ()

-Please fax this form to LIFI E study nurse at ( ) -
+Please fax this form to LIF E study nurse at ()